 - If you are an accredited provider looking for information on activities covered by the program, please visit the Essential Service Commission website.

-The Department of Environment, Land, Water and Planning would like your feedback about a proposed change to the number of certificates generated by certain types of lighting upgrades under Victorian Energy Upgrades.
+From 25 September to 1 November 2017, the Department of Environment, Land, Water and Planning (the department) consulted on proposed changes to the number of Victorian Energy Efficiency Certificates (VEECs) generated by certain types of lighting upgrades under Victorian Energy Upgrades, including a consultation session in October 2017.

 The Hon.
-Lily D’Ambrosio, the Minister for Energy, Environment and Climate Change has published in the Government Gazette a notice of intention to declare a discount factor, as required under Section 19 of the Victorian Energy Efficiency Target Act 2007.
+Lily D’Ambrosio, the Minister for Energy, Environment and Climate Change has published in the Government Gazette a Notice of Declaration specifying the discount factors to be applied to certain types of Schedule 34 lighting upgrade activities, as required under Section 19 of the Victorian Energy Efficiency Target Act 2007.

 - T8 or T12 fluorescent lamps in any environment